reecetech/bamboo-specs/README.md

     https://stash.reecenet.org/projects/\<projectKey\>/repos/\<repositorySlug\>/browse

    The "branch" is optional (default is "master").
 Additionally, you can specify a 'trigger pattern' that will cause the build to fire only if the changed files match the pattern (a regex).

+   You can also specify whether or not the clone operation is 'shallow'.
+By default, the clone is shallow.

 2. An arbitrary git repository identified by `gitURL`.
 It must specify a `path` that the repository will be cloned to, and optionally a `branch`.